Mrs Cooper & Miss O’Regan

 English – Fiction and Non-Fiction, Poetry, Reading and Writing.

 Reading – Your child will read during lessons and during Guided Reading sessions.
 The home reading book is for your child to read to you.
 Please comment in the record book when your child has read so that we know which page they are up to (little and often is the key).
-So if possible please try to hear your child read every night.
+Please try to hear your child read every night.
 We will change your child’s book as we hear them read and ask that they bring it to school every day.
 The school reading book should be read alongside other books from the Library and home.
-The Library book is changed every Monday in our class Library session, this is a book that your child chooses for sharing at home.
+The Library book is changed fortnightly in our class Library session, this is a book that your child chooses for sharing at home.

 Spelling – We introduce new spellings during our phonics work and some words are then taken home to practice.
 The spelling words will be linked to the words learnt in phonics groups.
 Children are given words to practice on their spellings sheet and we ask that they practice them each night.
 Children are encouraged to use the ‘Look, Say, Cover, Write, Check’ method to learn the words.
-These are sent home in the Spelling books on a Monday and then tested the following Friday.
+These are sent home in the Spelling books on a Friday and then tested the following Friday.
 Books will be collected in on a Friday morning.

 Maths – Counting, Place Value, Addition, Subtraction, Data Handling, Shape, Money, Time, Fractions, Measure, Multiplication and Division.

 Science – Animals including Ourselves, Light and Dark, Materials, Forces (pushes and pulls) and the environment.

 R.E – A general look at beliefs, buildings and festivals of different religions.

 Topic Work – Our topic for the Autumn term is ‘Chorley’ followed by ‘Penguins, Possums and Pigs’ after half term.